Forever Fund Projects

 Wallowa County Agritourism Development – The Northeast Oregon Economic Development District will help develop agritourism in Eastern Oregon by providing visitor information, developing new point-of-sale options for local food products, services and enhancing collaboration.

-If you have additional questions or comments about Projects Supported by the Fund, please contact the appropriate member of the Travel Oregon staff listed below.
+If you have additional questions or comments about Forever Fund Projects, please contact the appropriate member of the Travel Oregon staff listed below.